-2. Cultural and Linguistic Needs
+5. Cultural and Linguistic Needs

 Capital is aware that cultural and linguistic barriers can have an impact on the members.
 Capital utilizes Language Line Services Inc., to ensure systems are in place to address objectives for serving a culturally and linguistically diverse membership.
 In collaboration with this vendor, Capital provides free aids and services to people with disabilities or whose primary language is not English, such as qualified sign language interpreters; written information in various formats (large print, audio, or accessible electronic format); and qualified interpreters and information written in other languages.
-The Language Line Services Inc. is available through Capital's hotline telephone number (800)962-2242 (TTY: 711).
+The Language Line Services Inc. is available through Capital's hotline telephone number (800) 962-2242 (TTY: 711).
 Members can directly provide feedback regarding the interpreter, language line, or translation services to Capital's Member Service hotline telephone number which is located on the back of the membership card.

-The vendor management, information technology and delivery (IT&D), and Operations departments collaboratively work to identify the linguistic, racial, ethnic, and cultural needs of the members.
-The tools used to evaluate are Consumer Assessment of Healthcare Providers and Systems Child Medicaid, CHIP Capital Interpreter Language Line Report, 2020 US Census Bureau, and CHIP Provider Language Index to determine the unmet needs of Capital's membership in all four aspects related to network and communication platforms.
+The vendor management, information technology and delivery (IT&D), and Operation departments collaboratively work to identify the linguistic, racial, ethnic, and cultural needs of the members.
+Those departments evaluate the Consumer Assessment of Healthcare Providers and Systems (CAHPS®), Internal Member Satisfaction Survey, Qualified Health Plan Enrollee Experience Survey, Capital Interpreter Language Line Report, 2020 U.S. Census Bureau Demographics, and Provider Language Index to determine the unmet needs of Capital's membership in all four aspects related to network and communication platforms.
 Capital can evaluate and adjust the availability of providers as well as implement action plans to establish goals that will ensure Capital is meeting its membership's preferred language and communication methods.
 Capital will continue to make accommodations whether via marketing materials, telephone, and/or web access for the member.